Currants roll recipe in Sweet TnT Magazine, Trinidad and Tobago.

 Currants have many benefits for your health.
 Here is a brief list of what currants can contribute to a healthy diet.

-Currants are high in dietary fiber
+Currants are high in dietary fibre

 Currants are high in copper

 Adults over 19 years old need 900 micrograms of copper each day.
 Dried black currants provide 674 micrograms of copper in every cup, or about 75 percent of an adult’s required daily intake.
-Copper is used by the body to synthesize collagen and to promote the absorption of iron.
+Copper is used by the body to synthesise collagen and to promote the absorption of iron.
 It is also necessary for energy metabolism and to inhibit free radical compounds from damaging cellular tissue and DNA.
 Adequate copper intake may lower your chances of developing osteoporosis, osteoarthritis, thyroid problems and anemia.

 Currants are high in manganese

 A 1-cup serving of dried black currants has 0.675 milligrams of the mineral manganese.
 For a man, this amount fulfills nearly 30 percent of his daily manganese requirement.
 For a woman, a cup of dried black currants supplies 37.5 percent of her manganese RDA.
 Without enough high-manganese foods in your diet, you may suffer from weakness, infertility or bone problems.
-Manganese

-is crucial for the health of the nervous system and as a factor in the production of hormones, bone tissue, the proteins involved in blood coagulation and the antioxidant enzyme superoxide dismutase.
+Manganese is crucial for the health of the nervous system and as a factor in the production of hormones, bone tissue, the proteins involved in blood coagulation and the antioxidant enzyme superoxide dismutase.
 Being chronically deficient in manganese can increase your risk of diabetes, osteoporosis and arthritis.

 Currants are high in potassium